 How long does it take the testing software to load up a particular design?
 Does the testing software use CDN (content delivery network) to deliver designs to visitors who live in different parts of the world?

-In addition to reporting the conversion rate for each variation in a test, different packages will also report the following metrics for each of the variations:
+In addition to reporting the conversion rate for each variation, some split testing platforms will also report the following metrics for each of the variations:

 - Bounce rate